Not just beef-eaters, Karnataka’s anti-cattle slaughter bill will hit farmers, tanners and more

 Earlier this month, the BJP government in Karnataka passed the controversial Karnataka Prevention of Slaughter and Preservation of Cattle Bill, 2020.
 The bill, which replaces the less-stringent 1964 cow protection legislation that prohibited slaughter of cows in the state, bans the slaughter of cattle, whose definition it has expanded to include “cow, calf of a cow and bull, bullock and he or she buffalo”.
-In effect, the bill imposes a blanket ban on beef in the southern state.
+The bill, when implemented, will mean a blanket ban on beef in the southern state.

 Butchers in Shivajinagar beef market in central Bengaluru, which is one of the largest beef markets in the city, are worried.
 The market supplies meat across the city, from smaller hotels to star hotels, besides getting hundreds of customers who buy fresh meat every day.

-Quraishi says this is a politically motivated bill.
+Quraishi believes this is a politically motivated bill.
 “The government says they will protect cows, but see the condition of cow shelters.
 Cows are suffering and dying there.”

 The 2020 Bill is a harsher version of a law passed by the BJP in 2010 with BS Yediyurappa as chief minister.
 It aimed at banning all forms of cattle slaughter by recommending stringent penalties for violators.
 The bill was shelved in 2013 by the Siddaramaiah-led Congress government after it failed to get the Governor’s assent.